 Learn From Other Patients and Raise Awareness About the Prevalence of Pulmonary Asbestos-Related Diseases

 Although I've never smoked a cigarette in my life, I was diagnosed with COPD in 2011 - the same year I was meant to retire from my job as a laborer at the Norfolk Naval Shipyard in Portsmouth, Virginia.
-It came on so gradually that I didn't even realize.
+It came on so gradually that I didn't even realize it.
 Due to the nature of my work, I faced an exceedingly high risk of asbestos exposure.
 Loading and unloading products containing asbestos or removing the debris produced by deteriorating asbestos materials were my daily responsibilities.

 When I was eventually diagnosed, I saw my X-ray and wondered how on earth I was alive because my left lung seemed to hardly be there.
 Nowadays, I get breathless even if I just talk for a few minutes.
 Sometimes, I notice my voice when I talk; it goes husky and breaks, and my breathing sounds so bad that I can't believe it's me making that noise.
 I want more people to come forward to talk about lung cancer or other pulmonary issues, without talking about smoking-related causes.
 Why don't we hear about sailors or civilians who worked around asbestos and had no idea that they were exposed to toxic fibers capable of causing lethal lung diseases?
 Many people only vaguely understand why the toxic mineral is dangerous, so we need to know more about this and make people aware of their past asbestos exposure.